szheng3/image_segmentation/README.md

 Although non-deep learning models such as random forests can achieve decent performance, their scalability can be limited when dealing with large image datasets.
-In this case, training on eight images and validating on two, the model achieved a high training accuracy of 0.9817 and a validation accuracy of 0.9496, which is a good result.
+In this case, training on eight images and validating on two, the model achieved a high training IoU of 0.9116 and a validation IoU of 0.7790, which is a good result.
 However, as the image size grows larger, the model's performance may suffer due to its reliance on CPU instead of GPU, causing the Duke DCC on-demand platform to freeze under heavy CPU usage.